C0deWiser/workflow/README.md

 ### Conditions

 Additionally, transition may have a conditions.
-Condition defines requirements to a model.
-If model fits the requirement the transition can be performed.
+It describes prerequisites to a model.
+If model fits this conditions then the transition can be performed.

 Condition is a `Closure` with `Model` argument.
 Condition may throw an exception.
 There are two types of transition exceptions — recoverable and fatal.